ORNL/cpp-proposals-pub/D1673/blas_interface.md

 that can cause run-time errors (even incorrect results, not just crashing).
 Historical examples of vendors' C BLAS implementations have also had ABI issues that required work-arounds.
-This dependence on ABI details makes availability in a standard library valuable.
+This dependence on ABI details makes availability in a standard C++ library valuable.

 ## Notation and conventions